shubh-ng/CrackTheCampus/README.md

 # CrackTheCampus
-This Repository contains C++ problems that is helpful to crack the coding interview campus
+This Repository contains C/C++ problems that is helpful to crack the coding interview campus

 -0pattern folder contains 50 patterns programs of c++